hoangduytran/blender-manual/manual/editors/file_browser.rst

 .. _bpy.types.FileSelectParams.display_size:

-Display Size
+Size
    The size of the thumbnails.

 .. _bpy.types.FileSelectParams.recursion_level:

-Recursion
+Recursions
    The number of directory levels to show at once in a flat way.

-   :None: List only the current directory content.
+   :None: List only the current directory's content.
    :Blend File: List the whole content of a blend-file (only available when linking or appending data-blocks).
-   :One Levels: List all subdirectories' content, one level of recursion.
+   :One Level: List all subdirectories' content, one level of recursion.
-   :Two Levels: List all subdirectories' content, two level of recursion.
+   :Two Levels: List all subdirectories' content, two levels of recursion.
    :Three Levels: List all subdirectories' content, three levels of recursion.

    .. hint::